Search by Keyword

 September 9th, 2009 was also the date of the release of the box set "The Beatles In Mono."
 The CD "Mono Masters" features a remastered version of the mono mix of "Komm, Gib Mir Deine Hand."

 OK, I know what you're thinking.
 Hearing "I Want To Hold Your Hand" sung in German doesn't do much for me either.
 It was an interesting curiosity in 1964, but today it sits lodged within the official Beatles cannon like a chip of cement amongst polished jewels.

 One thing that can be said is that the early Beatles put their whole heart and soul into whatever they were asked to do, even if it was against their better judgment.
 When George Martin insisted they record "How Do You Do It" with the intention of it being released as their first single, they argued against it but finally acquiesced.
 "They never shirked on jobs," stated George Martin.
 "They didn't really want to do it but in the end they did quite a good job."

 The same can be said about "Komm, Gib Mir Deine Hand."
-So, every few years when you decide not to skip to the next track, take in the fact that the Beatles were willing to do whatever it took to get them where they got, even if it ended up not being necessary.
+So, every few years when you decide not to skip to the next track, take into account the fact that The Beatles were willing to do whatever it took to get them where they went, even if it ended up not being necessary.

 "Komm, Gib Mir Deine Hand"

 Written by: John Lennon / Paul McCartney / J. Nicolas / Hellmer

 - John Lennon - Vocals, Rhythm Guitar (1958 Rickenbacker 325), Handclaps